 My coworkers are harassing me.
 What are my rights?

-Many people often ask me, “Is it discrimination if my coworker makes racist remarks?”
+Many people often ask me, “Is it harassment if my coworker makes racist remarks?”
 The answer: maybe.
-On the one hand, as discussed in my last post on defining discrimination, not every mean or rude comment qualifies as a discriminatory one.
-On the other hand, many employees suffer long periods of unlawful harassment from their fellow employees based on their race, gender, national origin, or other protected categories, but are unaware what they can do about it.
+On the one hand, not every mean or rude comment qualifies as harassment.
+On the other hand, many employees suffer long periods of unlawful harassment or sexual harassment from their fellow employees but are unaware of what they can do about it.

 Examples of Coworker Harassment

 Three case examples illustrate the nature of coworker harassment and the ensuing liability for employers.
 In Swinton v.
 Potomac Corp., the plaintiff endured consistent racial harassment by his coworkers, including racist jokes such as, “Did you ever see a black man on The Jetsons?
 Isn’t it beautiful what the future looks like?” and “Why don’t black people like aspirin?
 Because they’re white, and they work.”
 270 F.3d 794, 804 (9th Cir.
 2001).
 Because the plaintiff’s supervisor witnessed this racial harassment but did nothing to end it, the court held the employer liable.
 Id.